By Eleanor O'Connor – On

 You’ll always be able to find something that motivates each of your sales representatives.
 If they weren’t motivated by something, they most likely wouldn’t bother coming to work.

-Tracking Key Performance Indicators Without Micromanaging 6:50
+Track Key Performance Indicators Without Micromanaging 6:50

 Once you’ve developed a strategy to motivate your team, it’s time to examine the results of you and your team's efforts.
 Start bringing key performance indicators into the picture by tracking your sales team’s activity level.
 If your strategy is working, then you should see an increase in door to door activity, the calls they’re making and emails they’re sending.
 Overall, you’re looking for an increase in your sales team’s outreach activities.